-Creator Scott Hawthorn has used the limitations of his low production to soak the uncanny into his game’s design.
-As with Parsec Productions’ Slender: The Eight Pages, Hawthorn finds a way to avoid having to animate his monsters or otherwise have them reveal their cheapness.
-Parsec did this by having you avoid looking at the Slenderman or else be killed; Hawthorn uses the idle role of a nightshift security guard at a monitoring station.
+Creator Scott Cawthon has used the limitations of his low production to soak the uncanny into his game’s design.
+As with Parsec Productions’s Slender: The Eight Pages, Cawthon finds a way to avoid having to animate his monsters or otherwise have them reveal their cheapness.
+Parsec did this by having you avoid looking at the Slenderman or else be killed; Cawthon uses the idle role of a nightshift security guard at a monitoring station.
 The result is almost unbearably slow and still, and certainly fraught with tension.

 It gets worse.
 It turns out that your employer is so tight with budget cuts that they limit the amount of electricity you can use during your shift.
 To battle the fluffy murderers you need to use a combination of monitoring cameras, turning on lights, and activating security doors; all of which consume power.

 As you sit there, unable to run away, you may start to pray for the instantaneity of a jump scare.
-At first, the animals toy with you, turning to face a different direction as you flick between the different monitors.
+At first, the animals toy with you, turning to face a different direction as you spy them while flicking between the different monitors.
 Not long after, they disappear from their usual spots, appearing in various other camera feeds in a frightful frozen pose.
 It’s the creepiest game of musical statues I’ve ever played.

-Hawthorn makes effective use of sound, such as pattering feet and the creaking, moaning foley of the pizzeria, to put you on the edge.
-Some of the camera feeds get interrupted as well, exacerbating the terror.
-You enter this hyper-sensitive state, almost jumping at just about everything.
+Cawthon makes effective use of sound, such as pattering feet and the creaking, moaning foley of the pizzeria, to put you on edge.
+Some of the camera feeds get interrupted as well, exacerbating your limited perspective, and the terror that comes with it.
+You enter this hyper-sensitive state where you jump at almost everything.
 Really, it’s a battle with yourself—stuck between panicking in the dark to conserve power, and turning the lights on for a touch of safety.